Last week I delved into what it means to Be You as it applies to my life and living. And I played with this concept of Indulgence.

 And then indulge in the possibility of ANYTHING.
 Here is what I came up with as I allowed myself to indulge:

 Being more potent in my presence- as I indulge in that possibility, I see myself as standing stronger with more confidence of who I am.
 I see myself as a strength that brings about change to the world, not by using force but rather by being who I truly BE.

-- Being fully aware- this indulgence shows me that by being fully aware, I can stop reacting and begin asking questions about how best to respond.
+Being fully aware- this indulgence shows me that by being fully aware, I can stop reacting and begin asking questions about how best to respond.
 Being fully aware will assist me in knowing more of what is true and what isn’t.
-And I sense that is just the tip of the ice burg in being fully aware.
+And I sense that is just the tip of the iceberg in being fully aware.

-- Being kinder to myself, others and the planet- as I indulge in this possibility, I see myself offering more nurturance that allows all around me to grow into the greatness of their own presence.
+Being kinder to myself, others and the planet- as I indulge in this possibility, I see myself offering more nurturance that allows all living things and people around me to grow into the greatness of their own presence.

-As you ask this question, what shows up for you as to what more can you BE that you haven’t been willing to be, AND if you were willing to be it, how would that change your life?
+As you ask the question, what shows up for you as to what more can you BE that you haven’t been willing to be, AND if you were willing to be it, how would that change your life?
 Are you willing to indulge in the possibilities?
-Below is a meditation that you may find helpful as you focus in on the infinite possibilities and choices that you have access to Being.
+Below is a meditation that you may find helpful as you focus in on the infinite possibilities and choices that access you to BEing.